2014 Annual Security Report (Clery)

 CRIME ALERT BULLETINS AND TIMELY WARNINGS

-The University Police Department is committed to maintaining a safe campus and believes that a well-informed community is an integral component in achieving this goal.
+The CSU, Chico Police Department is committed to maintaining a safe campus and believes that a well-informed community is an integral component in achieving this goal.

-When a crime of a serious nature occurs or when a situation arises that would continue to endanger or negatively affect the campus community, a crime alert bulletin will be issued electronically via campus and student announcements, campus e-mail and posted on the University Police Department website as soon as practical.
-Hard copies of the crime alert bulletin may also be posted on various bulletin boards around campus.
+When a crime of a serious nature occurs or when a situation arises that would continue to endanger or negatively affect the campus community, a crime alert bulletin will be issued electronically via campus and student announcements, campus e-mail, and posted on the CSU, Chico Police Department's website as soon as practical.
+Hard copies of the crime alert bulletin may also be posted on various bulletin boards across campus.
 The information posted in a crime alert bulletin shall include, but will not be limited to, information about the incident and how members of the campus community can better protect themselves.

 The University's Chief of Police, Police Lieutenant, or the University's Public Information Officer is responsible for issuing crime alert bulletins.
 The issuing of a timely warning may be delayed if it is determined that such a warning would interfere with or hinder efforts to resolve the situation.